-- 1. HR Partners Staffing policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with HR Partners Staffing.
-In the remainder of this document, the term "employees" refers to this collective group. - 2.
+- 1. Sapphire Recruitment's policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business with Sapphire Recruitment. - 2.
 Sexual harassment will not be tolerated.
-Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
-Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-HR Partners Staffing will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
-Any employee of HR Partners Staffing who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
-All employees, paid or unpaid interns, or non-employees working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or Stacey.
-All employees, paid or unpaid interns or non-employees who believe they have been a target of such retaliation may also seek relief in other available forums, as explained below in the section on Legal Protections.
+Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action, up to and including termination. - 3.
+Retaliation Prohibition: No person covered by this Policy shall be subject to adverse employment action including being discharged, disciplined, discriminated against or otherwise subject to adverse employment action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
+Sapphire Recruitment enforces policy for such retaliation against anyone who, in good faith complains or provides information about suspected sexual harassment.
+Any employee of Sapphire Recruitment who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
+Any employee, paid or unpaid intern, non-employee working in the workplace who believes they have been subject to such retaliation should inform your supervisor, manager or Kirsi Donovan, the Compliance Benefits and Safety Specialist.
+A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
+Protected non-employees included are persons providing equipment repair, cleaning services or any other services provided pursuant to a contract with Sapphire Recruitment.
+Any employee, paid or unpaid intern or non-employee who believes they have been a victim of such retaliation may also seek compensation in other available forums, as explained below in the section on Legal Protections.